A Practical Theory of Generalization in Selectivity Learning: Training with CDF Self-Consistency

+\textbf{\circled{4} Prediction.} Once trained, $\mathcal{M}$ can directly predict the selectivities for incoming queries without needing CDF conversion.

-Additionally, \name introduces two additional losses --- \textbf{CDF prediction loss} $\mathcal{L}_{CDFPred}$ and \textbf{consistency loss} $\mathcal{L}_{Consistent}$.
+\eat{ Additionally, \name introduces two additional losses --- \textbf{CDF prediction loss} $\mathcal{L}_{CDFPred}$ and \textbf{consistency loss} $\mathcal{L}_{Consistent}$.
 These two regularization losses serve as the key to incorporating CDF self-consistency regularization into the query selectivity model.
 Hence, the final loss is defined as

 where $\omega_1, \omega_2$ are hyper-parameters controlling the balance among the three losses.
-We empirically tune them from four candidate values $\{0.1, 1, 10, 100\}$.
+We empirically tune them from four candidate values $\{0.1, 1, 10, 100\}$. }

-\textbf{CDF Prediction Loss.} For each query $q$ in the training workload, the CDF prediction loss is computed using the same procedure of \neucdf.
+\eat{ \textbf{CDF Prediction Loss.} For each query $q$ in the training workload, the CDF prediction loss is computed using the same procedure of \neucdf.
 Specifically, \name converts the query into a set of CDFs that require estimation. \name then turns them into the corresponding one-sided queries and obtains the predictions from the query selectivity model.
 The final prediction is computed by following ~(\ref{eq.cdf}), and $\mathcal{L}_{CDFPred}$ is defined as the RMSE between the prediction from learned CDFs and the true label.
 This forces the model $\mathcal{M}$ to learn the underlying CDFs from the \emph{training workload}, aside from the direct mapping from queries to selectivities.

 \textbf{Consistency Loss.} The consistency loss begins with a query generator that samples queries from a distribution.
 In this paper, we use random sampling, but other sampling methods can also be applied within the \name framework.
 The purpose of the consistency loss is to ensure that the model’s predictions are consistent with the CDFs extracted from the model itself across a wide range of queries.
-By enforcing this consistency, the loss helps align the model’s predictions with the learned CDFs.
+By enforcing this consistency, the loss helps align the model’s predictions with the learned CDFs.}

-\textbf{Remark.} \name does not change the model architecture or inference procedure of the model $\mathcal{M}$.
-Additionally, computing the two losses does not require true cardinalities for any queries or CDFs, and the additional computational cost is much more efficient than running actual queries on a DBMS.
+\textbf{Remark.} \name does \emph{not} change the \emph{model architecture} or \emph{inference procedure} of existing selectivity models $\mathcal{M}$ that directly target selectivities.
+The two losses $\mathcal{L}_{\text{CDFPred}}$ and $\mathcal{L}_{\text{Consistent}}$ serve as the key to incorporating CDF self-consistency regularization into $\mathcal{M}$.
+Furthermore, computing these losses does not require new actual query executions to obtain selectivities, and it is significantly more efficient than performing queries on a DBMS.

 \eat{